-- Up to five (5) honeybee hives may be maintained by a permit holder within areas zoned P-I, Public Institutional District and on building rooftops within the Central Business District (CBD); or, a permit holder may maintain three (3) honeybee hives per acre up to a maximum of twenty-five (25) hives within an area approved as an urban farm. - 2.
+- Up to five (5) honeybee hives may be maintained by a permit holder within areas zoned P-I, Public Institutional District and Central Business District (CBD); or, a permit holder may maintain three (3) honeybee hives per acre up to a maximum of twenty-five (25) hives within an area approved as an urban farm. - 2.
 All colonies shall be kept in hives with removable frames, which shall be maintained in sound and usable condition. - 3.
 Each apiary shall have the owner's name and address legibly displayed in a prominent place in the apiary.
 All hives shall be permanently marked with the owners name and address, if located off the property under control of the hive owner. - 4.
-A 6-foot high closed fence, or closed hedge, a building, or other solid flyway barrier, or other type of barrier which the Health Officer determines to be of sufficient height, shall be located between the hives and the rear and side property lines for all hives located within 30

-- feet of the property line.
+A 6-foot high closed fence, or closed hedge, a building, or other solid flyway barrier, or other type of barrier which the Health Officer determines to be of sufficient height, shall be located between the hives and the rear and side property lines for all hives located within 30 feet of the property line.
 A flyway barrier is not needed if the bee hive or hives are kept at least 10 feet off the ground.
-Health Officer discretion will be used regarding the need for physical barriers. - 5.
-A continuous supply of water shall be located on the property where hives are kept, be located near the hive or hives, and be located within the enclosures and flyway barriers.
+Health Officer discretion will be used regarding the need for physical barriers.

+- 5. A continuous supply of water shall be located on the property where hives are kept, be located near the hive or hives, and be located within the enclosures and flyway barriers.
 The water source shall be designed to allow bees to access water by landing on a hard surface.
 This provision is not required during the winter. - 6.
 All hives and related structures that form the apiary shall be located a minimum of 30 feet from the front property line and 10 feet from all other property lines.
-Hives may not be located in the front yard of any lot.
-Rooftop locations will be reviewed on a case by case basis. - 7.
+Hives may not be located in the front yard of any lot. - 7.
 Hives shall be located a minimum of 50 feet from dwellings, porches, gazebos, decks, swimming pools, permanently affixed play equipment and any other habitable area on any adjoining lots unless the owner of the adjoining property has provided written permission for closer hive placement.
-Rooftop locations will be reviewed on a case by case basis.